beryli/environment-setup/Ubuntu-Setup.md

 - Reboot.

 ## System Settings

 To adjust display scaling:

 - Go to System Settings.
 - Navigate to Displays.
 - Enable Fractional Scaling and set the desired scale.

 ## APT

 APT (Advanced Package Tool) is the primary command-line package manager for Debian and its derivatives.

 ### Installing software

 Use the [setup_ubuntu.sh](setup_ubuntu.sh) script to install necessary software.

 - Make the script executable with `chmod +x setup_ubuntu.sh`.
 - Execute it with `./setup_ubuntu.sh`.

 ### Updating

 To keep your system up-to-date:

 - Update package lists and upgrade packages with `sudo apt update && sudo apt upgrade`.
 - Remove unused dependencies with `sudo apt autoremove`.
 - List all non-automatic installed packages with `apt list --installed | grep -v automatic`.

 ## SSH Server

 Secure Shell (SSH) protocol allows secure command execution over an unsecured network.

 ### Installation and Verification

 - Install **openssh-server**.
 - Verify the SSH service is running with `sudo systemctl status ssh`.
 - If not running, enable and start the SSH server with `sudo systemctl enable --now ssh`.
 <!-- Note: The --now option starts the service immediately, so you don't need to run `sudo systemctl start ssh` separately. -->
 ### Firewall Configuration (UFW)

 - Check Firewall Status with `sudo ufw status`.
 - Enable UFW with `sudo ufw enable`.
 - Allow SSH Connections with `sudo ufw allow ssh`.

 ### Connecting to the Server

 - Connect to the server use `ssh -p port_number username@IP_address`.
 Replace port_number, username, and IP_address with your specific details.
 - To check your IP address, use `ip a` or `hostname -I`.

 Note: The default SSH port is 22.
 Port configuration changes, including modifying the sshd_config file, are omitted here.

 ## GitHub

 ### SSH key

 To generate a new SSH key and add it to the ssh-agent, follow these steps (summarized from [GitHub documentation](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent?platform=linux)):

 #### Generating a New SSH Key

 - Open Terminal.
 - Generate a new SSH key with `ssh-keygen -t ed25519 -C "your_email@example.com"`.
-Replace your_email@example.com with your GitHub email address.
-  - Note: If you are using a legacy system that doesn't support the Ed25519 algorithm, use ` ssh-keygen -t rsa -b 4096 -C "your_email@example.com"`.
+  - Note: If you are using a legacy system that doesn't support the Ed25519 algorithm, use `ssh-keygen -t rsa -b 4096 -C "your_email@example.com"`.

 This creates a new SSH key using your email as a label.

 #### Adding the SSH Key to the ssh-agent

 - Start the ssh-agent in the background with `eval "$(ssh-agent -s)"`.
 - Add your SSH private key to the ssh-agent with `ssh-add ~/.ssh/id_ed25519`.

 #### Adding the SSH Key to Your GitHub Account

 - Display your SSH public key with `cat ~/.ssh/id_ed25519.pub` and then copy its contents.
 - Navigate to **Settings** in GitHub.
 - In the "Access" section of the sidebar, click **SSH and GPG keys**.